What happens if you get divorced

 Divorce law varies from state to state.
 Some states, including Maryland, have both “absolute divorce” and “limited divorce.”
 The other States give spouses different rights under an informal separation than under a formal separation.
 In some states, a legal separation may become a divorce after a certain amount of time.

-For example, if you are married to an H1B visa holder, and your spouse has an approved adjustment of status application, but the priority date is not yet current, a divorce or separation may disqualify you as a “dependent.”.In this case, you may not be able to obtain a green card once the priority date becomes current.
+For example, suppose you are married to an H1B visa holder, and your spouse has an approved status application adjustment.
+In that case, the priority date is still not yet current; divorce or separation may disqualify you as a “dependent.”.In this case, you may not be able to obtain a green card once the priority date becomes current.

-If you need to acquire any type of U.S. visa for yourself or a member of your family, get the legal advice and help that you need – right away – from a knowledgeable lawyer in Albuquerque, New Mexico VALENCIA LAW GROUP help you and resolve that immigration status that is complicating your life.
+If you need to acquire any U.S. visa for yourself or a member of your family, get the legal advice and help you need – from a knowledgeable lawyer in Albuquerque, New Mexico VALENCIA LAW GROUP.